(See also Overview of the Anus and Rectum.)

 Some hemorrhoids are treated with a rubber band procedure or, if other treatments do not work, surgery.

-Hemorrhoids occur when the veins in the rectum or anus become enlarged.
+Hemorrhoids occur when the veins in the lower rectum or anus become enlarged.

 Internal hemorrhoids are hemorrhoids that form above the junction between the anus and rectum (anorectal junction).